qiwenC/micropython_beehive_monitor/Pytrack/Pytrack with WiPy/PublishMessage.md

 ## Getting Start

 1. Download PublishMsg folder
-2. Open Atom Pymakr Plugin ( Installtion and configuration of Pymakr Plugin is in README file)
+2. Open Atom Pymakr Plugin ( Installtion and configuration of Pymakr Plugin is in Instalation, settings and configuration file)
 3. Add PublishMsg project to Pymakr
 4. Modify the code below in main.py to your own details.
-(Setting of Adafruit is in README file)
+(Setting of Adafruit is in Instalation, settings and configuration file)

 5. Synchronize the project to the Pytrack